-Ivan Sergeyevich Turgenev (1818—1883) is an amazing, very Russian writer whose talent was recognized by both his compatriots and great European poets and prose writers.
-"A sharp and subtle observer, precise to the details, he depicts his heroes like a...
+Ivan Sergeyevich Turgenev (1818—1883) — an amazing, very Russian writer, whose talent was recognized by both his compatriots and great European poets and prose writers. «A keen and subtle observer, precise in detail, he portrays his characters like a poet...

-poet and painter.
-He is equally interested in their passions and the features of their faces… With great artistry, he paints the physical and moral sides of phenomena, creating real pictures of reality…" — wrote Prosper Mérimée, author of "Carmen".
+and painter.
+He is equally interested in their passions and the features of their faces… With great skill, he depicts the physical and moral aspects of phenomena, creating real pictures of reality…» — wrote Prosper Mérimée, author of «Carmen».

 Printhouse: Eksmo